TYLin served as the prime design consultant for the Brookfield Floating Bridge Replacement Project in Brookfield, Vermont.

 One of only a handful of floating bridges in the world and listed in the National Register of Historic Places, the first Brookfield Floating Bridge was constructed in 1820.
 After the seventh-generation structure was closed in 2007 due to leaking flotation devices and deteriorating timber, local residents lobbied that the important local attraction - which only carries about 110 vehicles each day – be rebuilt.

-- TYLI developed project-specific design criteria to address unique loading conditions and serviceability constraints, among other aspects, relying heavily on research papers, guides, and draft design codes prepared under American Society of Civil Engineers (ASCE) specifications.
+- TYLin developed project-specific design criteria to address unique loading conditions, serviceability constraints, and other aspects, relying heavily on research papers, guides, and draft design codes prepared under American Society of Civil Engineers (ASCE) specifications.

-- The new flotation system consists of 10, 11-foot-wide and 51-foot-long, FRP pontoons, tied together into a monolithic float through the use of high-strength rods and steel splice plates.
+- The flotation system consists of ten 11-foot-wide and 51-foot-long FRP pontoons, tied together into a monolithic float through the use of high-strength rods and steel splice plates.

 - Historic constraints required the use of timber for the deck, railing, and ramp system to echo the appearance of previous structures.
 The articulating approach ramps are composed of glued laminated timber beams.

 - The bearings and hinged expansion plates were specially designed and detailed to accommodate large movements caused by lake level fluctuations.